New entrant in obesity drug race targets body, not the mind

-(Reuters) - Imagine a weight-loss drug that not only helps you shed a few pounds, but does so without asking you to diet or exercise.
+Aug 23 (Reuters) - Imagine a weight-loss pill that not only helps you shed a few pounds, but does so without asking you to diet or exercise.

-In an industry dogged by safety concerns, a private U.S. company is betting on a new approach to deliver just such a treatment that could end up being the first billion-dollar diet drug.
+In an industry dogged by safety concerns, a private U.S. company is betting on a new approach to deliver just such a pill that could end up being the first billion-dollar diet drug.

 Initial trials show that Zafgen Inc, run by a former Novartis AG executive, might have an edge over its competitors, especially since its experimental drug has so far not demonstrated any major safety concerns.